opensoars/cls/README.md

-Command line output made easy and readable wit the optional use of colors.
+Command line output made easy and readable with the optional use of colors.

 ---